-- Cut into shapes (sometimes it’s nice to dip your cutters into flour to prevent sticking) and place on baking sheet.
+- Cut into shapes (sometimes it’s nice to dip your cutters into flour to prevent sticking) and place on a baking sheet.

-- Bake, cool and decorate.
+- Bake, cool, and decorate.

 Along with the typical cookie ingredients of flour, brown sugar, salt, soda, eggs and butter, you will need a few extras.
 Mild molasses, ground ginger, ground cinnamon, and ground cloves give these cookies their iconic flavor.